 Your home’s gas fireplace might not require the same maintenance as a wood-burning one, but that does not mean you can ignore it year after year either.
+Maintaining a clean fireplace is key to a healthy home

 In fact, gas fireplaces in Richmond homes require annual maintenance to keep them clean and safe.
 Whether you recently purchased a home with a gas fireplace or you recently installed one, be sure to keep up with the maintenance